 In areas where it is proposed that more than one heater is to be installed, a general scheme of circulation should be drawn up and maintained, thereby offering the best heat distribution.
 Air pressure within the area heated and the outside air pressure must remain the same, factors influencing this would be the presence of extraction systems, ventilation systems, and various types of process plant.
+Applications should be suspended centrally over the area into which the warm air is to be discharged.

-2.1 Installation Clearances
+2.1 Installation Mounting Heights and Clearances